 - Other questions?

-The Department of Communication Studies offers excellent opportunities for a variety of competitively awarded Graduate Assistantships.
+The Department of Communication and Media offers excellent opportunities for a variety of competitively awarded Graduate Assistantships.

 Click here to see general job description

 Click here to see Grad Assistant Position for Quest for Racial Equality